railsuser2014/openobject-doc-book-en/2/2_4_Leads/2_4_Leads.rst

 * You can display list of all your leads that you still need to handle (your open, draft and waiting leads),

-* You can display a list of all your  leads that are still waiting for a customer response.
+* You can display a list of all your  leads that are still waiting for a customer response (usually in Pending status).
 This enables you to check periodically on your work to do,

 * You can display a list of all the leads assigned to different salespeople.
-  This menu as those beneath it are used by managers to check on each person's work.
+  This menu (as those beneath it) are used by managers to check on each person's work.

 .. figure:: images/crm_leads_list.png
    :scale: 50